Gaareth/CursedCursor/README.md

 {"Hand",  "C:\\Windows\\Cursors\\aero_link.cur"}
 ```

-If these are not your default cursors.
-The cursors may be a bit different.
+If these are not your default cursors the cursors may be a bit different.
+By changing the Windows cursor size (System > Cursor size) everything should be back to normal.
 ***

 ### Generating